NinaMercedes/Nanopore-LSHTM-Omics/README.md

 As we have done previously, the first step will be to perform QC before going onto downstream analysis.
 To trim the nanopore reads we have used **Porechop** (*ab initio*) to identify any adapter sequences and remove them.
 This is an important step, especially when performing genome assembly.

 ### Step 1.
 Quality Control and Contamination
-**Step1**: Let's first check the quality of the nanopore fastq data by mapping to an E.coli reference genome.
+**Step 1**: Let's first check the quality of the nanopore fastq data by mapping to an E.coli reference genome.
 To do this we use a 'sequencing_summary.txt' file generated using dorado.
 We check quality using **PycoQC**:
 ```
 mkdir pycoqc
 pycoQC –f sequencing_summary.txt –o pycoqc/Ecoli_Japan_1_PycoQC.html